Stylina

 Stylina is a genus of extinct stony corals.

 Fossil records

 This genus is known in the fossil record from the Jurassic to the Eocene (from about 175.6 to 37.2 million years ago).
-Fossils of species within this genus have been found in Europe, Canada, China, Colombia (Coquina Group, La Guajira), Pakistan, Paua New Guinea, Thailand, Japan, Somalia, Nigeria, Iran, Tanzania, Algeria, Tunisia, Egypt, Madagascar, Russia, Ukraine, Uzbekistan, Venezuela and Chile.
+Fossils of species within this genus have been found in Europe, Canada, China, Colombia (Coquina Group, La Guajira), Pakistan, Papua New Guinea, Thailand, Japan, Somalia, Nigeria, Iran, Tanzania, Algeria, Tunisia, Egypt, Madagascar, Russia, Ukraine, Uzbekistan, Venezuela and Chile.

 Species

 The following species of Stylina have been described: